 Tracking And Reporting

-As we mentioned, there are some ways to get around this without an LMS, it’s just not easy and it’s not going to be as thorough.
-Every good LMS makes it easy to track if someone has completed content or not.
+As we mentioned, there are some ways to get around this without an LMS; it’s just not easy and won’t be as thorough.
+Every good LMS makes it easy to track whether someone has completed content.
 They also make it easy to report who has done what and who still needs to do what.

 That’s great for compliance training!

 I know, nobody likes compliance training, but sometimes it’s necessary.
-An LMS makes it extremely easy to track and report whether we like the content or not.
-Having an LMS also makes it nice and easy to require that a course be taken before gaining access to company software.
+An LMS makes tracking and reporting extremely easy.
+Having an LMS also makes it nice and easy to require a course before gaining access to company software.

 You might be leaving a lot of data on the table without the tracking and reporting of an LMS.

 We built a course that saves an organization money every year, and the LMS is essential in making it all work.
-For employees to gain access to the system, they have to first take the course.
+To gain access to the system, employees must first take the course.
 The LMS makes it easy to track if that employee has taken the course and can be granted access to the system.

 The tracking and reporting also make it easy to monitor performance, generate reports for completion, and get other metrics to help make decisions.
-The right data can make it easy to make big decisions and an LMS helps collect that data.
+The correct data can make it easy to make big decisions, and an LMS helps collect that data.

 Central Administration

 There’s nothing more convenient than having all course content managed from one place.
-That means employees who manage loading courses into the system and assigning them can do it all in one place.
-Not only that but all metrics are available in one place.
+Employees who manage loading courses into the system and assigning them can do it all in one place.
+Not only that, but all metrics are available in one place.

-If you try to track course completion without an LMS, you may have to compile several different lists to track who has done what and who still needs to do it.
-It’s not an easy process and an LMS makes it easy by centrally locating all important training metrics.
+If you try to track course completion without an LMS, you may have to compile several lists to track who has done what and who still needs to do it.
+It’s not an easy process.
+An LMS makes it easy by centrally locating all important training metrics.

-It’s also easier to synchronize computer accounts with the LMS so user management is completely automated.
-More systems can be automated with an LMS that you simply can’t do with course content scattered all over with no accountability of who has taken it.
+It’s also easier to synchronize computer accounts with the LMS, so user management is completely automated.
+More systems can be automated with an LMS that you can’t do with course content scattered all over with no accountability of who has taken it.

 Central Access

-This is along the same lines as central administration.
-It’s nice for employees to have one place to go to take training and register for classes for all company training.
+Central access is along the same lines as central administration.
+It’s nice for employees to have one place to take training and register for classes for all company training.
 They don’t have to go to the department website, find an email, or jump through any hoops.

 An LMS is a great way to centralize all training and help make employees better at their jobs.
 How’s that for investing in your employees?